ExalDraen/python-libsolace/README.md

 '<rpc semp-version="soltr/6_2"><create><client-username><username>myUserName</username><vpn-name>dev_MyVPN</vpn-name></client-username></create></rpc>'
 ```

-and if you want to create a new user and set the password, profile and so forth, you can use the SolaceUser class like so:
+If you want to create a new user and set the password, acl profile and client profile, you can use the SolaceUser class:

 ```python
 >>> from libsolace.items.SolaceUser import SolaceUser